 Adjunct Assistant Professor of Urban Planning

 Prior to joining Langan, Mike worked for BFJ Planning, a New York City-based consulting firm, where he specialized in land use planning, zoning, and environmental review.
 At BFJ, he produced master plans for Stamford, Connecticut; the City of Mount Vernon and the Village of Port Chester, New York; Rockland and Nassau Counties; and the Capital City of Hanoi, Vietnam.
 The Rockland County Master Plan was the recipient of the New York Planning Federation 2012 Comprehensive Plan Award for outstanding and innovative comprehensive plan, while the Hanoi 2030 Master Plan won the 2011 AIA New York Chapter Urban Design Merit Award.

-Mike is a member of the American Institute of Certified Planners and the American Planning Association.
+Mike is a member of the American Institute of Certified Planners, the American Planning Association, and the Urban Land Institute.
 In 2011, then-Manhattan Borough President Scott Stringer appointed Mike to Community Board Five, where he served on the Land Use & Zoning and Transportation Committees from 2011-2014.

 He received his Master of Urban Planning from Hunter College and also holds a Master of Arts in U.S. History from the University of Maryland College Park and a Bachelor of Arts from the University of Massachusetts Amherst.

 Capstone: Advanced Projects in Urban Planning I